1. Some key results

 The extent and type of information gathered about usage is affected by:

 - the technology available to collect and process data;

-- administrative burden on licensees; and
+- administrative burden on licensees and staff; and

 - cost of collecting and processing data.